-Niches in Post-industrial Society
+Gaps in the Market: Niches in Post-industrial Society

 The Bachelor of Arts in Object Design provides the tools for product designers in a post-industrial society.
 Object Design broadens the classic scope of product design to include areas beyond industrial applications, such as small series for specific needs, which may approximate to the practice of fine arts.
 Object Design is a self-confident niche in higher education from where Product Design can be reviewed and reinvented.
 On this study programme students learn to combine opposites: digital and material components, tradition and innovation, the Swiss market and the global one.
 They pursue research and become skilled in finding solutions that balance design and production in ways geared to contemporary needs.
-We invite you to join the study programme and embark with us on this quest.
+This equips students with a broad understanding of existing markets, challenges them to discover niches and seek out unrecognized needs.

 Students come to us as individuals with different backgrounds and are given space here to build on the passions, experiences and skills they have already acquired.
 They learn to develop their own artistic position in the development of an appropriate product language, which at the same time reflects the wishes of clients and needs of users.
 In seminars, they learn about the relationship between society and its objects, as well as their cultural and practical significance.
-This equips them with a broad understanding of existing markets, and challenges them to discover niches and seek out unrecognized needs.
+The mediation and convincing narration of their position in image, film and language is part of the product development – through presentations, publications, internet media and public exhibitions.